Botswana

 Central Botswana

-At the centre of Botswana lies the famed Central Kalahari Game Reserve and the ancient Makgadikgadi Pans.
-The Kalahari reserve is the second-largest game reserve in the world and stretches to a mammoth 52,800 square kilometres (20,400 sq mi) – making it larger than the Netherlands.
+The centre of Botswana is home to the famed Central Kalahari Game Reserve and the ancient Makgadikgadi Pans.
+The Kalahari reserve is the second-largest game reserve in the world, measuring a mammoth 52,800 square kilometres (20,400 sq mi) – more extensive than the Netherlands.

-Here you’ll find just about every African animal you can imagine, all in an area that covers 10% of Botswana’s total landmass.
-If you’re looking for the Botswana safari tour, then this is exactly the place to come.
+Here, you’ll find serenity and vast open spaces – and almost every African animal you can imagine, all in an area covering 10% of Botswana’s total landmass.
+If you’re looking for the Botswana safari tour, this is the place to come.

 Northern Botswana

-In the northeast, we find yet another location that is guaranteed to give you that safari bucket list feeling in the pit of your stomach.
+In the northeast, we find yet another location guaranteed to give you that safari bucket list feeling in the pit of your stomach.
 The Chobe National Park, set beside the Chobe River, is the place to be if you want to see vast herds of elephants.
-With an estimated 120,000 roaming the area, this is the park of many an African dream.
+With an estimated 120,000 roaming the area, this is the park of many African dreams.

 South & The Kalahari Desert

-Close to the border with South Africa lies Botswana’s capital, Gaborone, a city with a population of just under 300,000 that is charmingly surrounded by national parks or game reserves on all sides – as all cities should be if you ask us.
+Close to the border with South Africa lies Gaborone, Botswana’s capital.
+With a population of just under 300,000, the city is charmingly surrounded by national parks or game reserves on all sides – as all cities should be, if you ask us.

 Fast facts